mdn/content/files/en-us/web/http/headers/sec-websocket-extensions/index.md

 In a request the header specifies one or more extensions that the web application would like to use, in order of preference.
 These can be added as in multiple headers, or as comma separate values added to a single header.

-In a response the header can only appear once, where it specifies the extension selected by the server.
+In a response the header can only appear once, where it specifies the extension selected by the server from the client's preferences.
 This value must be the first extension that the server supports from the list provided in the request header.

 <table class="properties">